shuozhixu/CMS-MTP_2025/README.md

 #### Build the CSRO structure

-The first step is to build the CSRO MoNbTa structure using a a hybrid molecular dynamics (MD) / Monte Carlo (MC) simulation.
-For that, we run a LAMMPS simulation using `data.random`, `lmp_MoNbTa.in`, `lmp_psc.batch`, `fitted.mtp`, and `mlip.ini`.
+Here, we build the CSRO MoNbTa structure using an equilibrium Monte Carlo (MC) simulation using `data.random`, `lmp_MoNbTa.in`, `lmp_psc.batch`, `fitted.mtp`, and `mlip.ini`.
 All five files can be found in this GitHub repository.
 The first two files can be found in the `csro/` directory while the last two in the `MTP/` directory.

-Once the simulation is finished, we will find a file `data.MoNbTa_CSRO`, which will used later.
+Once the simulation is finished, we will find a file `data.MoNbTa_CSRO`, which will be used later.

 #### Lattice parameter